drsilasaslan/app-faktenchecker/README.md

 1. **API Key Issues**:
    - Ensure your Perplexity API key is entered correctly
    - Use the "Test Key" button to verify your API key is valid
-   - Check that your Perplexity Pro subscription is active
+   - Check that your Perplexity account is active

 2. **No Response or Errors**:
-   - Check if you've exceeded your monthly API credits
+   - Check if you've exceeded your API credits
    - Try using the "Retry" button if the fact check fails
    - Refresh the page and attempt the fact check again
    - Look for error messages in the fact check popup